 Table of Contents

-What is Low Emotional Intelligence?
+What is Low Emotional Intelligence/ Low EQ?

-The absence of emotional intelligence is the inability to perceive, understand, or handle emotions in oneself and that of others.
+Low EQ is the inability to perceive, understand, or handle emotions in oneself and that of others.

 People with this issue may find it difficult to understand and manage their feelings and emotions.